-A mutation in the DnaA box upstream of the repA2 gene moderately reduces repA2 transcription

-The results of the electrophoretic mobility shift assay revealed that DnaA was interacting with sequence upstream of the repA2 gene.
+A mutation in the DnaA box upstream of the repA2 gene moderately reduces repA2 transcription electrophoretic mobility shift The results of the assay revealed that DnaA was interacting with sequence upstream of the repA2 gene.
 We decided further investigate this binding site because of its location at 158 base pairs upstream of the translational start site of repA2.
-We had previously detected promoter activity within 100 base pairs of the translational start site of the repA2 gene and therefore hypothesized that DnaA mav be acting а transcriptional regulator of the repA2B2C2 operon.
-We cloned 518 base pairs upstream of the repA2 gene into the transcriptional gfp reporter plasmid pOT1.
+We had previously detected promoter activity within 100 base pairs the translational start site of the repA2 gene and therefore hypothesized that DnaA may be acting transcriptional regulator of the repA2B2C2 operon. cloned 518 base pairs upstream of the repA2 gene into the transcriptional qfp reporter plasmid pOT1.
 Site-directed mutatgenesis was then done on this plasmid (pTH1465) to create a four base pair deletion in the DnaA binding site.
-DnaA box 2 (in oric) and the binding site upstream of repA2 have the same sequence (TCATCCACA) and the same four base pairs have been removed in both mutant binding sites.
-The reporter plasmids were then transferred into Α. tumefaciens At123 via conjugation because this region exerts strong incompatibility against the pSymA megaplasmid and thus promoter strength had to be assayed in a surrogate strain.

-The amount of Green Fluorescent Protein was
+DnaA box 2 (in oriC) and the binding site upstream of repA2 have the same sequence (TCATCCACA) and the same four base pairs have been removed in both mutant binding sites. reporter plasmids were then transferred into Α. The tumefaciens At123 via conjugation because this region exerts strong incompatibility against the pSymA megaplasmid and thus promoter strength had to be assayed in a surrogate The amount of Green Fluorescent Protein was strain.

-guantified with а Tecan Safire Fluorimeter/Spectrophotometer and specific activity was calculated by dividing fluorescent values by the optical density at 600 nm of the tested culture.
+quantified with Tecan Safire а Fluorimeter/Spectrophotometer and specific activity was calculated by dividing fluorescent values by the optical density at 600 nm of the tested culture.
 These values are reported graphically in Figure 18.
-The four base pair deletion in the DnaA box 158 base pairs upstream of the translation start site of repA2 mildlv reduced the transcriptional activity of the repA2 gene.
+The four base pair deletion in the DnaA box 158 base pairs upstream of the translation start site of repA2 mildly reduced the transcriptional activity of the repA2 gene.